sgsokol/influx/doc/manual.rst

  A documentation on FTBL syntax rules can be found in its original place, i.e. in the documentation on 13CFlux software freely available at https://www.13cflux.net/
  For some specific features of ``influx_s``, the FTBL format was extended.
 Here is complete list of such extensions:
   - sections ``METABOLITE_POOLS`` and ``METAB_MEASUREMENTS`` concerning metabolite pools were added (cf. `Growth flux option`_);
   - user must explicitly declare input-output fluxes as non reversible to make a distinction between input-output metabolites and "dead-end" metabolites (the latter are allowed since the version 2.0).
-It is recommended to add corresponding inequalities to ensure that input-output net fluxes be positive;
   - starting from the version 2.5, ``NA`` (missing values) are admitted in measurement sections;
   - starting from the version 2.8, new fluxes (i.e. absent in the ``NETWORK`` section) may appear in ``EQUALITY`` section.
 They can come, for example, from stoechiometry on cofactors involving non carbon carrying fluxes.
 These new fluxes have still to be declared in ``FLUX/{NET,XCH}`` sections;
   - starting from the version 2.11, new subsections ``EQUALITY/METAB`` and ``INEQUALITY/METAB`` can appear in FTBL file.
 They can be useful, e.g. to impose a fixed ratio between variable metabolite concentrations (that are part of fitted variables) and/or to limit their variations to some interval.
 Their syntax is identical to the flux counterpart of these sections.